What you need for a day's rock climbing

 Helmet - A modern, lightweight model like the Edelrid Salathe or Petzl Meteor is the best option. .

-Belay Plate - A DMM Mantis paired with a DMM Rhino karabiners would get my vote.
+Belay Plate - A DMM Mantis paired with a DMM Phantom HMS karabiner would get my vote.

-Two extra snapgate karabiners - for clipping things like your gloves, windproof top, and trainers to your harness.
-Any will do, but DMM Spectre 2s are my favourite.
+Two extra snap gate karabiners - for clipping things like your gloves, windproof top, and trainers to your harness.
+Any will do.

-Chalk Bag, chalk, and some 6mm cord to tie tie the bag around your waist.
+Chalk Bag, chalk, and some 6mm cord to tie the bag around your waist.

 Beer towel for cleaning your boots before each climb.

 Rucksack - 35 to 45 litres should be plenty.
-A simple climbing sack like the Alpkit Orion 40 is much better, and easier to to pack, than complicated hill walking bags with airflow back systems.
+A simple climbing sack like the Aiguille Alpine Stratos is pretty much perfect, and easier to to pack, than complicated hill walking bags with airflow back systems.

-Drink - no more than one litre.
+Drink - no more than 1.5 litres.
 In colder months a flask of hot juice is worth bringing.

-Food - I normally bring a sandwich (bagels are good as they don't fall apart in your sack), a couple of bars, an apple, and some nuts/dried fruit.
+Food - I normally bring a sandwich (bagels are good as they don't fall apart in your sack), a big of nuts/dried fruit, and an apple.

 I will be carrying group safety equipment: first aid kit, bothy bag, and abseil tat.
 There is no need to double up on these, so please don't bring them.

-I am always happy to chat about your climbing aims and aspirations, or just climbing in general.
+I am always happy to chat about your guiding aims and aspirations, or just climbing and skiing in general.